A tough, powerful breed, the bull terrier is also gentle, affectionate and playful with family members.

 Because the breed is powerful and some members may have aggressive tendencies, Bull Terriers must be obedience trained.
 They must also be carefully socialized from a young age.
 Socialization requires frequent supervised exposure to other people and pets in the neighborhood.
 With proper socialization and training, Bull Terriers make great family pets.
 However, they probably are not a good choice for novice dog owners, nor are they generally recommended for households with other pets or irresponsible children.

 Bull terriers must be exercised daily in a fenced-in yard or with walks on leash and should not be permitted to run free, even if trained and socialized.
 Because of their stocky build, care must be taken not to overfeed as they can easily become obese.

 Bull terriers were developed in England during the 19th century.
-Around 1835, a cross between the old English terrier and the bulldog produced the Bull Terrier, a breed that excelled in the dog fighting pits.
+Around 1835, a cross between the old English terrier and the bulldog produced the Bull Terrier.
 Later crosses to the Spanish Pointer; even later, to the white English terrier and Dalmatian, produced a stylish, tough, white dog.
-Blood sports were eventually outlawed, but fanciers of the Bull Terrier kept breeding the dogs.
 In the mid 1800s, the white version of the breed, known as "white cavaliers," became a favorite pet among gentry.
 Crosses to the Staffordshire Bull Terrier reintroduced color around 1900.

 Today, Bull Terriers are gentler than their ancestors but are still strong, fearless dogs.
 They are primarily family pets, but are not suitable for many families.